-Our 2020 reserves were independently prepared by McDaniel International Inc. ("McDaniel"), a wholly-owned subsidiary of McDaniel & Associates.
+Our 2021 reserves were independently prepared by McDaniel & Associates ("McDaniel").
 McDaniel & Associates was established in 1955 as an independent Canadian consulting firm and has been providing oil and gas reserves evaluation services to the world's petroleum industry for the past 60 years.
 They have internationally recognized expertise in reserves evaluations, resource assessments, geological studies, and acquisition and disposition advisory services.
 McDaniel's office is located in Calgary, Canada.
 The technical person primarily responsible for the preparation of our reserves estimates at McDaniel meets the requirements regarding qualifications, independence, objectivity, and confidentiality set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers.

 The primary internal technical person in charge of overseeing the preparation of our reserve estimates is the Vice President, Asset Management.
 He has a Bachelor of Geological Engineering, graduating with Great Distinction, and a Masters of Chemical Engineering (petroleum).
-He is responsible for our engineering activities including reserves reporting, asset evaluation, reservoir management and field development.
-He has over 30 years of experience in the oil and gas industry with extensive experience in reservoir management, production and operations.
+He is responsible for our engineering activities, including reserves reporting, asset evaluation, reservoir management, and Field development.
+He has over 30 years of experience in the oil and gas industry with extensive experience in reservoir management, production, and operations.